“So what is the concept of an ART HOSTEL?”

 I think you are not helping for free…

-We also have a dog and cats, they are free in the garden area, cannot enter the house, please consider this if you have allergies for animals.
+We also have a dog and cats, they are free in the garden area, and cannot enter the house, please consider this if you have allergies to animals.

-If you still like all these, please be our volunteer!
+If you still like all of these, please be our volunteer!

 So, let’s go on for the details: